-The purpose of the AML/CFT State Ordinance is to set measures and provisions to prevent and combat money laundering and terrorist financing thus safeguarding the integrity of the financial sector and other sectors vulnerable to money laundering and terrorist financing.
+The AML/CFT State Ordinance sets measures and rules to prevent and combat money laundering and terrorist financing for the purpose of safeguarding the integrity of the financial sector and other sectors vulnerable to money laundering and terrorist financing.

 2. Which service providers fall under the scope of the AML/CFT State Ordinance?